MaximilianB2/MaximilianB2/README.md

 # Max Bloor - PhD Student
 ## Centre for Process Systems Engineering, Imperial College London 🧪💻

-⚙ Currently working on the use of reinforcement learning to tune controllers for chemical processes.
+⚙ Currently working on the use of reinforcement learning to control chemical processes.

 ‣ [Twitter](https://twitter.com/MaximilianBloor)